Do you have a homeschool support system?

 Sometimes as busy homeschool moms it’s impossible for us to get out of the house, or even have a phone conversation.
 A quick search on Facebook will pop up several homeschool groups.
 You may have to search around a bit to find your fit, but I bet there’s one out there for you.

-(Shameless Plug – You are always welcome in my group, Secret Society of Homeschool Moms.
+(Shameless Plug – You are always welcome in my group, Homeschool Well on a Budget.
 We are a crazy bunch; sometimes serious, sometimes funny, but always encouraging.)

 Do you have a homeschool support system?
 I hope so.
 If not what are you waiting for?
 Find one today!